Plasdom/SIKE/README.md

     - Neon ("Ne")
     - Argon ("Ar")
 - `<SAVEDIR>` is the location of a directory where the atomic data will be saved.
 A directory called "sike_atomic_data" will be created here, and the downloaded atomic data placed inside.
 If empty or `None`, then you will be prompted to input the location.

-> [!NOTE]
-> The atomic data is stored at `https://zenodo.org/records/13864185`.
-If the above automated methods fail, you can download and extract the data directly from this link and specify the `atomic_data_savedir` argument at initialisation of the `SIKERun` object.